 Overseas Student Health Cover

-If you are a student from overseas on a temporary student visa it is a condition of your visa to take out appropriate health cover known as Overseas Student Health Cover (OSHC).
+If you are a student from overseas on a temporary student visa it is a condition of your visa to maintain adequate health insurance for the duration of your visa.
+Overseas Student Health Cover (OSHC) is considered adequate health insurance.

 Students from Sweden, Norway, and Belgium may have special arrangements under their own national schemes - check with the Department of Home Affairs to find out if special arrangements apply to you and if you are exempt from the requirement to purchase OSHC.